 This guide provides an overview of Docker Content Trust and some quick familiarization exercises.
-It was introduced in Docker Engine 1.8 and Docker CS Engine 1.9.0 an is available in Docker EE.
+It was introduced in Docker Engine 1.8 and Docker CS Engine 1.9.0 and is available in Docker EE.

 When a publisher using Docker Content Trust pushes an image to a remote registry, Docker Engine signs the image locally with the publisher’s private key.
 When a user later pulls this image, Docker Engine uses the publisher’s public key to verify that the image is exactly what the publisher created, has not been tampered with, and is up to date.

-More details about the internals of DCT can be found in the Docker Blog.
+More details about the internals of Docker Content Trust can be found in the Docker Blog.

-More information about using DCT can be found on doc.docker.com.
+More information about using Docker Content Trust can be found on doc.docker.com.

 - Image Provenance is critical for Production

 - Key compromise should be difficult

 - Compromise resilience is important

 - Trusting Docker should not be mandatory